Self-guided rail tour, 13 days from and to Edinburgh, with three choices of accommodation.

 airport transfer, departure or next tour programme.

-weekly from Sunday 4th March to Sunday 25th November, further departures on request, including throughout the winter.
+weekly from Sunday 3rd of March to Sunday 24th of November 2019, further departures on request, including throughout the winter.

 WOULD YOU LIKE TO TOUR FOR MORE THAN 13 DAYS?

 You can readily combine this self-guided railway tour with our other tours: